gardi97/Face_Detection/README.md

 - Test results on real-world photos.

 ## Conclusion
 The trained SVM classificator performed very well in face classication task, with an accurcy score of 0.99 on the test set.
-Thanks to the implemented sliding window and image pyramids and Non-maximum Suppression (NMS) algorithms, the model was able to identify most of the faces in test photos.
+Thanks to the implemented sliding window, image pyramids and Non-maximum Suppression (NMS) algorithms, the model was able to identify most of the faces in test photos.
 The project also includes examples of the face detection algorithm applied to real-world photos, demonstrating the effectiveness of the SVM classifier and feature extraction methods.